marybethbrauns/lp_thesis/readMe.md

 Let's break this down:
--I want to minimize (or maximize) some objective function -Ihave constraints that limit what valuesmy variables can take
+-I want to minimize (or maximize) some objective function -Ihave constraints that limit what values my variables can take
 - The variables must be integers (whole numbers)

 ### Why ILP Problems Are Hard